open-rsx/rsb-manual/install-java.rst

 Testing the Installation
 ========================

-RSBJava comes with a set of unit tests, which you may use to check your freshly compiled RSBJava version.
+The Java implementation of |project| comes with a set of unit tests, which you may use to check the compiled code.
 Executing the test suite is straightforward.
 To do so, the following ``ant`` target needs to be invoked (please note that a :term:`Spread daemon` is automatically started by the ``ant`` script):

 .. code-block:: sh